bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 ## Predicates

-Whenever you link components in a dataflow, you can add a filter expression to the link - this is called a predicate for the link.
+Whenever you link components in a data flow, you can add a filter expression to the link - this is called a predicate for the link.
 The filter expression is evaluated for every row that goes through the link.
 If the evaluated expression is true, data will pass into the linked component.
-If evaluated to false, the dataflow will try the next link to send its data through.
+If evaluated to false, the data flow will try the next link to send its data through.

 **Note:** Data will be send only into one of the connected links.
 If there is more than one link, the first link that either has no predicate or which predicate returns true is used.